Nov 20 2008

 I want to emphasize that I have not endorsed the Vlaams Belang.
 This whole controversy is not about the Vlaams Belang, but about whether or not one can disagree with Charles Johnson and not be defamed as a result.
 I have merely recognized that people of good will, who are not “seriously deluded” (as someone calls them below) and are not racists or neofascists, have mounted a case opposing Charles Johnson’s assessment of the Vlaams Belang.
 In other words, the question is not whether or not we should support neofascists, but whether or not Vlaams Belang is neofascist.
 That question is hotly disputed, and those who think that Johnson has not made his case are not evil just for thinking that.

 Typical Robert Spencer “open-mindedness”: his official stance on Kosovo is one of only-time-will-tell skepticism, yet he aggressively works on behalf of the Serbian lobby in order to revoke the world’s newest country’s independence.
 That’s so neutral indeed.
-He is vehemently opposed to neo-fascists and white-supremacists (and who isn’t, on record?), yet he keeps an “open mind” as to which individuals and organizations deserve such labels.
+He is vehemently opposed to neo-fascists and white-supremacists (and who isn’t, on record?) yet he keeps an “open mind” as to which individuals and organizations deserve such labels.
 While he keeps his mind perpetually wide open, he supports everyone so long as they can be instrumental to him in attacking Muslims.
-It is oh so easy to vacuously oppose fascism when you don’t believe fascists are fascists, because the opposition can thus remain purely theoretical!
+It is oh-so-easy to vacuously oppose fascism when you don’t believe fascists are fascists, because the opposition can thus remain purely theoretical and abstract!

 Spencer also fervently opposes Serbian genocide on principle, yet his closest associates (Jatras, Trifkovic, and Gorin) are Srebrenica genocide deniers.
 It is easy to vacuously oppose Serbian genocide if you never believe it happened.
 The genocide Spencer believes in supposedly took place in Kosovo, was perpetrated by the Albanian Jihadists against the poor Christian Serbs indeed, and was aided and abetted by NATO, the UN, and the EU.
 Yes, they were all in on it!